 One of the most impressive and historic gardens at Eternal Valley Memorial Park is the Garden of the Pioneers.
 With monuments dating back to the 1800s, many pioneers of the Santa Clarita Valley are buried in this section, including Sanford Lyons.
 In 1855, Mr. Lyons established the eponymous Lyons Station, which served as a stagecoach stop, store, stage depot, post office, telegraph office, tavern and cemetery.
 It was located at the intersection of present-day Newhall Avenue and Sierra Highway.
 Lyons Station is a California Registered Historical Landmark and is recognized with a plaque at the entrance to the memorial park.

-The only section for upright monuments in Eternal Valley Memorial Park, Garden of the Pioneers is a remarkable and important final resting place for many generations of Santa Clarita families and still has space for future generations.
+Garden of the Pioneers is a remarkable and important final resting place for many generations of Santa Clarita families and still has space for future generations.
 Amid the giant trees, verdant shrubbery and cascading mountains, the special garden will pay tribute to the famous Southern California pioneers buried here forever.

 Honoring veterans and military families